Windows Vista: As Windows Vista

 On June 14, 2006, Windows developer Philip Su posted a blog entry which decried the development process of Windows Vista, stating that "The code is way too complicated, and that the pace of coding has been tremendously slowed down by overbearing process."
 The same post also described Windows Vista as having approximately 50 million lines of code, with about 2,000 developers working on the product.
 During a demonstration of the speech recognition feature new to Windows Vista at Microsoft's Financial Analyst Meeting on July 27, 2006, the software recognized the phrase "Dear mom" as "Dear aunt".
 After several failed attempts to correct the error, the sentence eventually became "Dear aunt, let's set so double the killer delete select all".
 A developer with Vista's speech recognition team later explained that there was a bug with the build of Vista that was causing the microphone gain level to be set very high, resulting in the audio being received by the speech recognition software being "incredibly distorted".

-Windows Vista build 5824 (October 17, 2006) was supposed to be the RTM release, but a bug, where the OOBE hangs at the start of the WinSAT Assessment (if upgraded from Windows XP), requiring the user to terminate the msoobe.exe by pressing Shift+F10 to open Command Prompt using either command-line tools or Task Manager prevented this, damaging development and lowering the chance that it would hit its January 2007 deadline.
+Windows Vista build 5824 (October 17, 2006) was supposed to be the RTM release, but a bug, where the OOBE hangs at the start of the WinSAT Assessment (if upgraded from Windows XP), requiring the user to terminate msoobe.exe by pressing Shift+F10 to open Command Prompt using either command-line tools or Task Manager prevented this, damaging development and lowering the chance that it would hit its January 2007 deadline.

 Development of Windows Vista came to an end when Microsoft announced that it had been finalized on November 8, 2006, and was concluded by co-president of Windows development, Jim Allchin.
 The RTM's build number had also jumped to 6000 to reflect Vista's internal version number, NT 6.0.
 Jumping RTM build numbers is common practice among consumer-oriented Windows versions, like Windows 98 (build 1998), Windows 98 SE (build 2222), Windows Me (build 3000) or Windows XP (build 2600), as compared to the business-oriented versions like Windows 2000 (build 2195) or Server 2003 (build 3790).
 On November 16, 2006, Microsoft made the final build available to MSDN and Technet Plus subscribers.
 A business-oriented Enterprise edition was made available to volume license customers on November 30, 2006.
 Windows Vista was launched for general customer availability on January 30, 2007.

 New or changed features

-Windows Vista introduced several features and functionality not present in its predecessors.
+New features introduced by Windows Vista are very numerous, encompassing significant functionality not available in its predecessors.